pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Look Up My Pennsylvania Driving Record?

-The Pennsylvania Department of Transportation is tasked with maintaining the driving records of all persons who hold a Pennsylvania driver’s license.
-The information contained in these records is pooled from a variety of public sources including law enforcement agencies and courthouses.
+The Pennsylvania Department of Transportation is tasked with maintaining the driving records of all persons holding a Pennsylvania driver's license.
+The information in these records is pooled from various public sources, including law enforcement agencies and courthouses.

 How to Recover Lost Traffic Tickets in Pennsylvania